Nursery

 Other Curriculum Areas

-Personal, Social and Emotional Development – We will continue to use our ‘Think Equal’ scheme, focusing on the importance of respecting everyone’s ideas, thoughts and feelings and being kind to others who might be different to us.
-We will talk about the zones of regulation to support children in their self-regulation.
+Personal, social and emotional development – We will continue to use our ‘Think Equal’ scheme, focusing on being kind.
+We have started to talk about the zones of regulation so children can learn to label their feelings.

-Understanding the World – Learning about animals, transport and journeys.
+Understanding the World – Learning about the season of Autumn

-Physical Development – Fine and gross motor activities including Letter Join and Dough Disco activities and taking part in City in the Community sports skills.
+Physical Development – fine and gross motor activities and taking part in City in the Community sports skills